News

 (Image Credit: AdobeStock/Alex)

-ForSight Robotics completes a $125M Series B round, led by Eclipse.
-The company plans to use this investment to accelerate the next growth phase for the ORYOM™ Platform, a robotic surgery platform for cataracts and other eye diseases.
-The company prepares to launch first-in-human clinical trials this year.
+ForSight Robotics has completed a $125 million Series B round of funding, led by Eclipse.
+The company plans to use this investment to accelerate the next growth phase for the ORYOM Platform, a robotic surgery platform for cataracts and other eye diseases.
+The company is preparing to launch first-in-human clinical trials this year.

-In addition to Eclipse, the company’s press release1 notes that the funding round included significant participation from an undisclosed strategic investor, as well as Dr Fred Moll, the Adani Group, Reiya Ventures, and other existing investors.
-These investments bring ForSight Robotics’ total funding to $195M.
+In addition to Eclipse, the company’s press release1 notes that the funding round included significant participation from an undisclosed strategic investor, as well as the Adani Group, Reiya Ventures, Frederic Moll, MD, and other existing investors.
+These investments bring ForSight Robotics’ total funding to $195 million.

 The company notes that their ORYOM Platform is engineered for highly precise and consistent ophthalmic procedures and will begin with cataract surgeries.
-Utilizing AI-based algorithms, advanced computer vision, and micromechanics, the platform is expected to deliver dexterity and maneuverability while providing surgeons with an improved ergonomic experience.
+Utilizing artificial intelligence–based algorithms, advanced computer vision, and micromechanics, the platform is expected to deliver dexterity and maneuverability while providing surgeons with an improved ergonomic experience.
 The ORYOM Platform can reach any point within the human eye, allowing surgeons to navigate complex angles and ensuring access to both anterior and posterior segments, setting the stage for glaucoma and retinal surgical treatment.1

 The Series B funding follows a period of rapid growth and key company achievements.
 Over the past year, ForSight Robotics has expanded its executive team, achieved ISO 13485:2016 certification, a critical regulatory milestone demonstrating the company’s commitment to safety and quality, and doubled in size, surpassing 110 employees as it grows to meet increasing demand.
-To date, over two dozen ophthalmic surgeons have successfully completed hundreds of procedures on animal eye models with the ORYOM Platform.
+To date, over 2 dozen ophthalmic surgeons have successfully completed hundreds of procedures on animal eye models with the ORYOM Platform.
 ForSight Robotics is set to begin robotic cataract surgery clinical trials in the coming year.1

 Don’t miss out—get Ophthalmology Times updates on the latest clinical advancements and expert interviews, straight to your inbox.